License agreement for the use of the MailUp Platform

 4.1 Application of Processor Services.
 This Data Processing Agreement applies only to the services for which the parties agreed to enable, and therefore to the services specified in the Agreement.

 4.2 Application of Additional Instructions.
-During the Period, the Controller may provide MailUp with Additional Instructions, which MailUp may not refuse without just cause if such Additional Instructions are necessary to permit compliance of the Controller with any European or domestic legislation.
-In all other cases, MailUp has the faculty to negotiate the content of the Additional Instructions with the Controller and will be under no obligation to implement them until an agreement is reached.
+During the Period, the Controller may provide MailUp with Additional Instructions, which MailUp may not refuse without just cause if such Additional Instructions are necessary to permit compliance of the Controller with any European and Domestic In all other cases, MailUp has the faculty to negotiate the content of the Additional Instructions with the Controller and will be under no obligation to implement them until an agreement is reached.
 Once both Parties have confirmed the Additional Instructions, these shall be considered integral part of this Data Processing Agreement.

 4.3 Costs due to the application of Additional Instructions.
 The Additional Instructions and/or supplements, amendments or reductions thereto shall not lead to any additional costs to MailUp; if this is not the case, the Controller acknowledges and accepts that all costs directly or indirectly due to the adjustment by MailUp to the Additional Instructions, shall be at the exclusive expense of the Controller.